datajoint/datajoint-docs/src/welcome.md

 If your work uses DataJoint and DataJoint Elements, please cite the respective Research Resource Identifiers (RRIDs) and manuscripts.

-+ DataJoint Python or MATLAB
++ DataJoint API for Python or MATLAB
   > Yatsenko D, Reimer J, Ecker AS, Walker EY, Sinz F, Berens P, Hoenselaar A, Cotton RJ,
   > Siapas AS, Tolias AS.
 DataJoint: managing big scientific data using MATLAB or Python.
   > bioRxiv.
 2015 Jan 1:031658. doi: https://doi.org/10.1101/031658